-Equinix has revealed plans for a new data centre in Oman, the Middle East.
+Equinix has revealed plans for a new data center in Oman, the Middle East.

-The global interconnection and data centre giant will be partnering with Oman Telecommunications Company (Omantel) in a joint venture to provide services to customers in the Middle East via the new data centre that will be located in Barka, near Oman’s capital Muscat.
+The global interconnection and data center giant will be partnering with Oman Telecommunications Company (Omantel) in a joint venture to provide services to customers in the Middle East via the new data center that will be located in Barka, near Oman's capital Muscat.

 The terms of the agreement stipulate that will each hold a 50 percent share of the joint venture with fund equity contributions of US$10 million apiece and additional funds being raised through debt financing assumed by the joint venture company.